AxelUser/maltsev.space/src/posts/010-cuckoo-filters/index.md

 Counting Bloom Filters (CBF) and d-left Counting Bloom Filters are supposed to solve this issue, but they come at a cost of greater memory overhead, **1.5** to **4** times more than classic Bloom Filters do.

 In this article, I’ll describe a memory-efficient and deletion-friendly solution.
+Meet the Cuckoo Filters!

+## Contents

-## Meet the Cuckoo Filters
+##  Cuckoo Filters

 Cuckoo Filters are a clever step forward in the world of probabilistic data structures.
 [Introduced by Fan et al. in 2014](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf), they were designed to overcome some of the major limitations of [classic Bloom Filters](https://maltsev.space/blog/008-bloom-filters-pt1), especially around memory efficiency and the lack of support for deletions.

 What sets them apart is the internal structure.
 While Bloom Filters use a flat bit array, Cuckoo Filters adopt a more flexible **hash-table** layout with buckets and slots, and that subtle shift unlocks new capabilities.
 At first glance, they might remind you of the [d-left Counting Bloom Filters](https://maltsev.space/blog/009-counting-bloom-filters#d-left-counting-bloom-filter) we discussed earlier, since both use a hash-table-like structure, but with quite impressive mechanics.
-💡

 > [!NOTE]
 > If you’re unfamiliar with hash tables, here’s the short version: a hash table is a data structure that lets you store values and look them up efficiently using a key.
 Under the hood, it works like an array of **buckets**.
 A bucket can contain one or more key-value pairs in its **slots**.
 When you insert a key-value pair, the key is hashed — turned into a number — to figure out which bucket to use.
 A good hash function ensures that even similar keys produce very different hash values, which helps spread data evenly across buckets.